 Project Overview and Purpose

-Traffic along Old Holly Springs-Apex Road is projected to increase by over 2,100 percent – from 1,900 Average Annual Daily Traffic (AADT) in 2010 to 43,000 AADT in 2035.
+Traffic along Old Holly Springs-Apex Road is projected to increase substantially – from 1,900 Average Annual Daily Traffic (AADT) in 2010 to 34,900 AADT in 2035.
 The increase in traffic is due to planned and anticipated development in southern Apex.
 Currently, motorists desiring to access the Triangle Expressway from Old Holly Springs-Apex Road must follow a 4.5 to 5.5-mile path depending on the route chosen.
-The proposed interchange project would provide a direct local north-south connection between Old Holly Springs-Apex Road and the Triangle Expressway.
+The proposed interchange project would provide a direct local north-south connection between the Triangle Expressway and Old Holly Springs-Apex Road.

-The project is estimated to cost $19.6 million.
-Final costs will be determined during final design.
+The project is estimated to cost $31 million, which includes construction, utility modifications, environmental mitigation and right-of-way acquisition.
+Actual cost will be determined during final design.